 But for packaged goods companies, the package itself is, quite often, the most critical piece of the entire branding puzzle.

-Outstanding package design can stop people in the isle of a grocery store and entice shoppers to pick up a brand name they’ve never seen nor hear of.
+Outstanding package design can stop people in the aisle of a grocery store and entice shoppers to pick up a brand name they’ve never seen nor hear of.
 A great package can tell a story and connect consumers to the crux of a brand.
 It can create an immediate emotional connection and improve the experience of using or consuming the product within.

 Great packaging can compensate for less-than-stellar branding efforts on many other fronts.